heygautam2001/QSpiders/java.md

 ## Display Statement

  1. The statement which is used to print a message on the console .
-In Java we have two types of display statement.
+In java we have two types of display statement.
      i.
 System.out.println();
      ii.System.out.print();
      iii.
 System.out.printf();